GLM-130B: An Open Bilingual Pre-trained Model: Ethics Statement

-We hereby acknowledge that all of the co-authors of this work are aware of the Code of Ethics and honor the code of conduct.
-This work introduces an open-source Large Language Model (LLM), which could be used to generate synthetic text for harmful applications, such as telemarketing fraud, political propaganda, and personal harassment, as is discussed in~\citep{weidinger2021ethical,Sheng2021SocietalBI,Dev2021HarmsOG}.
-We do not anticipate any hazardous outputs, especially towards vulnerable and historically disadvantaged groups of people, after using the model.
+We hereby acknowledge that all of the co-authors of this work are aware of the provided ICLR Code of Ethics and honor the code of conduct.
+This work introduces an open-source Large Language Model (LLM), which could be used to generate synthetic text for harmful applications, such as telemarketing fraud, political propaganda, and personal harassment as is discussed in~\citep{weidinger2021ethical,Sheng2021SocietalBI,Dev2021HarmsOG}.
+We do not anticipate any hazardous outputs, especially towards vulnerable and historically disadvantaged groups of peoples, after using the model.

-And to estimate and better collaborate with the community to prevent and ultimately eliminate the risks technically, we make the following crucial open efforts in this work:
+And to better collaborate with our community to prevent and ultimately eliminate the risks technically, we make the following crucial open efforts in this work:

-\vvpara{Open-Sourced LLMs for Ethical Risk Studies.} While some believe restricting access to LLMs can prevent such harmful applications, we argue that promoting the LLM inclusivity can lead to better defense against potential harms caused by LLMs.
-There is no certain guarantee that organizations who can financially afford the cost of pre-training LLMs, such as big business corporations and governments, would never do harms with LLMs.
-Without access to LLMs, we cannot even realize the potential role of LLMs in harms.
+\vvpara{Open-Sourced LLMs for Ethical Risk Study.} While some people think that restricting the access of LLMs can prevent such harmful applications, we argue that promoting LLM inclusivity can lead to better defense against potential harms caused by LLMs.
+Currently, only governments and large corporations can afford the considerable costs of pre-training LLMs.
+There is no guarantee that organizations having the the substantial financial resources will not do harm using a LLM.
+Without access to such LLMs, individuals cannot even realize the role of LLMs in the harm.

-Thus, an open LLM can provide access and transparency to all researchers, and facilitate the research developments of reducing the potential harms of LLMs, such as algorithms to identify the synthetic text~\cite{gehrmann2019gltr}.
-In addition, it is known that LLMs can suffer from problems in fairness, bias, privacy, and truthfulness~\cite{abs-2112-12938,lin2022truthfulqa,Liang2021SocialBias,Bender2021Danger}.
-Thus, instead of providing APIs to black-box models, an open LLM can help reveal the model parameters and internal states corresponding to specific inputs.
-In conclusion, an open LLM empowers us to conduct studies on LLMs' flaws in depth and to improve LLMs in terms of ethical concerns.
+Conversely, releasing an open LLM can provide access and transparency to all the researchers and promote the research to reduce the potential harm of LLMs, like algorithms to identify the synthetic text~\cite{gehrmann2019gltr}.
+Also, it is known that LLMs can suffer from problems in fairness, bias, privacy, and truthfulness~\cite{abs-2112-12938,lin2022truthfulqa,Liang2021SocialBias,Bender2021Danger}.
+An open LLM can reveal the model parameters and internal states corresponding to specific inputs instead of providing APIs to black-box models.
+In conclusion, researchers can conduct analysis of LLMs' flaws in depth and propose improved algorithms to solve the problems.